Hamas surprise attack out of Gaza stuns Israel and leaves hundreds dead in fighting, retaliation

 The Israeli military confirmed that a number of Israelis had been taken captive.
 A spokesman for Hamas' military wing, Abu Obeida, said the group was holding dozens of Israeli soldiers captive in “safe places” and tunnels in the Gaza Strip.
 If true, the claim could set the stage for complicated negotiations on a swap with Israel, which is holding thousands of Palestinians in its prisons.

-The assault brought scenes of bloodshed into towns of southern Israel, with a trail of civilians' bodies where they had encountered the advancing gunmen.
+The Hamas assault into southern Israel left a trail of civilians' bodies where they had encountered the advancing gunmen.

 In the kibbutz of Nahal Oz, just 4 kilometers (2.5 miles) from the Gaza Strip, terrified residents who were huddled indoors said they could hear constant gunfire echoing off the buildings as firefights continued.